 About the Lhasa Apso breed.

-The Lhasa apso is a dog breed smaller in size but comes with a huge personality.
+The Lhasa apso is a dog breed smaller in size that comes with a wonderful personality!
 In addition to being lovable pets, Lhasa’s are versatile—they can and do participate in all types of American Kennel Club events such as obedience, rally, agility, dark diving, scent work, and trick dog, They are a smart breed of dog and are willful.
 Most often described as amusing, jovial, and eager to please.
 The Lhasa, which originally came from Tibet, was developed to serve as a guard dog in palaces and monasteries high in the Himalayas.
 The name Lhasa is derived from the Tibetan city of Lhasa, and apso is a Tibetan term that loosely translates to "dog."

 They are known for the moniker "bark lion sentinel dog" that alludes to the breed's function as a Buddhist monk alert dog as well as its "lionlike" appearance.
 Lhasa apsos are petite, confident dogs with lots of personality who make excellent companions.
 The Lhasa Apso is distinguished by her long, straight, dense coat and trademark hair part, which gives her a lion-like mane to match her lionhearted temperament.
 Brushing their pets on a daily basis is recommended to keep them happy and healthy for the duration of their above-average lifetime.